project-chip/connectedhomeip/docs/guides/esp32/setup_idf_chip.md

 command.

-In IDF v4.4.x, `esptool` is part of the esp-idf repository, but in IDF v5.x, it is moved out as an installable Python package.
+In IDF v4.4.x, `esptool` is part of the esp-idf repository, but in IDF v5.x, it is moved out as a Python package which can be installed using pip.

 If you are using IDF v5.x or later, please install `esptool` using the command
 below: